comanalex33/QuickFix/README.md

 :---:|:---:|:---:
-Server | .NET Core | Provide data to clients, Send Email, Push notifications Mobile APP | Kotlin | Use server to communicate with other clients Web Server | React | Use server to modify administrative data Database | PostgreSQL | Relational database
+Server | .NET Core | Provide data to clients, Send Email, Push notifications Mobile APP | Kotlin | Use server to communicate with other clients Web app | React | Use server to modify administrative data Database | PostgreSQL | Relational database

 **The Mobile App only supports Android**